David-EIPI/stm32-zigbee-light/README.md

 - 1 Illuminance Measurement cluster
 - 1 Temperature Measurement cluster

+Zero crossing detection using STM32 timers is described in a [separate file](zerocrossing.md).

 ## Hardware
 The replacement PCB board copies the shape of the original control board and fits in the same enclosure without modifications.